kpet/clvk/README.md

   Vulkan API and provides an interpreter for SPIR-V modules.
 You don't need Vulkan-compatible hardware and drivers to run clvk using Talvos.

+* `-DCLVK_VULKAN_IMPLEMENTATION=loader` enables building against a copy of the Vulkan Loader sources provided by the user using `CLVK_VULKAN_LOADER_DIR`.
+  The configuration of the loader to target Vulkan ICDs is left to the user.

 * `-DCLVK_VULKAN_IMPLEMENTATION=custom` instructs the build system to use the values provided by the user manually using `-DVulkan_INCLUDE_DIRS` and `-DVulkan_LIBRARIES`.